 • umbro'sa: shade-loving.

-• unalascen'sis: refers to Aleutian Islands (Unalaska) where species was first found.
+• unalascen'sis: refers to an island in the Aleutian Islands chain (Unalaska) where the species Piperia unalascensis was first found.

 • uncia'lis: one-twelfth, an inch, from Latin uncia, a twelfth, of unknown application.